 Where can I find information on how Akumin is addressing COVID-19?

 Akumin continues to monitor new information about COVID-19, and we are adapting our care practices to reflect the latest recommendations.
 Please visit our COVID-19 page for more information.

 Have additional COVID-19 safety measures have been implemented?

 Akumin continues to follow CDC and state and local health department guidelines relating to infectious disease protocols.
-We are pre-screening individuals entering our facilities and limiting the number of individuals in our centers and applying other protocols at all of our centers to protect patients, personnel, and the broader community.
+In high transmission areas, we may pre-screen individuals entering our facilities, limit the number of individuals in our clinics and apply other protocols to protect patients, personnel and the broader community.

 What are the COVID-19 guidelines for center visits?

 Akumin has updated some of its processes to reduce the further spread of the coronavirus and to help keep our patients safe.
 To help you prepare for your appointment, please keep the following in mind.
 Patients should try to arrive 15 minutes prior to their appointment time to answer pre-screening questions.
-All patients must wear a mask.
-Patients must enter the facility alone unless they are a minor or have a disability that requires assistance.
+All patients are encouraged to wear a mask.
 Patients must wash their hands (or use sanitizer) before and after leaving exam rooms and center buildings.

 Are Akumin's centers accredited?

-Akumin is accredited by both The American College of Radiology (ACR) and The Centers for Medicare and Medicaid Services (CMS).
-This accreditation assures patients that their prescribed imaging test will meet the highest level of imaging quality and radiation safety.
+Akumin and its subsidiaries are accredited by The American College of Radiology (ACR), The Centers for Medicare and Medicaid Services (CMS), and The Joint Commission.
+This accreditation assures patients that their prescribed test or treatment will meet the highest level of imaging quality and radiation safety.
 Visit our accreditation page to learn more.